We see things they'll never see

 The Orchids: 100 Club, London

-Beautiful personifies most of their work, but, on ‘A Place Called Home’, something truly exquisite happened.
+Beautiful personifies most of their work, but on ‘A Place Called Home’, something truly exquisite happened.
 The acoustic and electric guitars combined to paint pictures of unattainable dreams on the horizon.
 It showcased the human condition quite like no other band can.
-A sense of isolation was felt by all but, the sense of belonging it gave the London crowd was tangible.
+All felt a sense of isolation, but the sense of belonging it gave the London crowd was tangible.

 The crescendo of love on ‘The Sadness of Sex’ was akin to the euphoria of the great rave djs.
 Layer upon layer of love was built on this Style Council meets Saint Etienne gem.
 Friend of the band Michael Deans, joined them on stage to add his saxophone genius to proceedings.
 ‘Walter’, in particular, was given a stylish and raucous lift.